─CURRICULUM

 Probabilistic Causality and Structural Scientific Realism" pp. 329-342 in PSA 1984,Proceedings

-of the l984 Biennial Meetings, Volume 2: Symposia, P. Asquith and P. Kitcher (eds).
-Philosophy
+of the l984 Biennial Meetings, Volume 2: Symposia, P. Asquith and P.

-of Science Association, East Lansing, l986.
+Kitcher (eds).
+Philosophy of Science Association, East

 "Causality

-in the Social Sciences: An Overview" Synthese 68 (l986),
+in the Social Sciences: An Overview" Synthese

-pp.l-l2.
+68 (l986), pp.l-l2.

 "Why Propensities